-These tips for spring real estate photography would help you especially spring is one of the best times of the year for real estate.
+These tips for spring real estate photography would help you especially since spring is one of the best times of the year for real estate.
 The snow is melting, so yards look more presentable.
 Flowers and a pop of color to homes that are otherwise drab.
 Plus, people are more willing to move because the weather is nicer there are a ton of people on the market for a new home.
 Homeowners need tips for photographing real estate as well.
 Your real estate photographer can’t do much if you have piles of unwanted things in your yard or window that nobody can see through.
 If you are selling your home or helping to sell someone else’s home, here are some great spring-cleaning tips that homeowners can do to help make their homes look as fantastic as possible in real estate photos.

 Prepare your property for photography

 Hose down the driveway and your walkways while you are at it.
 As cute as your children’s chalk drawings are.
-The probably won’t add much value to your home.
+They probably won’t add much value to your home.
 Roll up your garden hose and put it away after.
 You’ll also need to hide your trash bins.
 This one is a little more difficult since they are large and you can’t simply stuff them in your junk drawer or garage.
 Either ask your neighbor to hold them for you for the day or move them as the photographer take the shots.
 Either way, nasty trash cans aren’t going to do photos of your property any favor.

-When you look at the whole of real estate photography, landscape photography covers a very important role of the overall puzzle.
+When you look at the whole of real estate photography, landscape photography covers a very important role in the overall puzzle.
 We’re talking strictly about the outside/exterior portion of a property) and in the case of vacant land- this encompasses the entire property because there’s no “interior ” to speak of.
 This is everyone’s first impression of a property, some might call it “curb appeal”.
-It can go a long way in shaping a prospective buyer’s attention of a property.
+It can go a long way in shaping a prospective buyer’s attention to a property.
 Dropping the ball on this part is going to be an uphill battle.

 A lot of tips for photographing real estate leave out what we should think is the most important portion of your home’s exterior; the landscaping.
 First, rake any leaves lying around in your yard that are decomposing.
-They may be cute in the autumn, but by this point they’re all dead and will be a minus points for your photographs.
+They may be cute in the autumn, but by this point, they’re all dead and will be a minus point for your photographs.
 Second, think about bringing some new life to your house by planting flowers or other bright plants in your yard.
 Third, Re-mulch your flower beds (if you have any).
-Flower beds makes a beautiful photograph when they strongly contrast with other colors in your yard, which means you need brand-new mulch.
+Flower beds make a beautiful photograph when they strongly contrast with other colors in your yard, which means you need brand-new mulch.

 Though these tips are simple it may be outside of someone else’s imagination to affect your real estate photographs.
 Clean your windows, we can’t reiterate this point enough.
 People don’t typically include this item in their exterior real estate photography.
 It’s also important for photographing the inside of your home.
-Dirty windows are a huge turn off for prospects who will be seeing your property online.
+Dirty windows are a huge turn-off for prospects who will be seeing your property online.
 You’ll also want to power wash the sidings on your home, especially if your home is painted a bright color.
 Finally, get rid of cobwebs hiding in the corners.
 Nothing says welcome home like spider webs all over the front porch or anywhere your home!

 Ideally, photos should be taken in the early morning or late evening hours.
 This allows you to capitalize on soft, golden hour lighting that diminishes the harshness of the shadows that you encounter when photographing homes in the middle of a bright sunny day in the afternoon.
-Of course, your schedule can’t be always accommodate photographing a property as the sun rises or sets.
+Of course, your schedule can’t always accommodate photographing a property as the sun rises or sets.
 You have to have other tricks up your sleeve in order to get the best possible images.
 When you’re shooting in challenging lighting conditions is to bracket your exposures.

 For example, when you’re photographing the exterior of a property in the early afternoon.
-You can encounter bright highlights and deep shadows that seems unbecoming.
+You can encounter bright highlights and deep shadows that seem unbecoming.
 But if you bracket your exposures, which entails taking three or more images, each at a different exposure level.
 You can overcome the wide dynamic range in the scene.
 The result of the bracketing is that you have one image that’s exposed for the shadows, another that’s exposed for the mudstones.
 Then you merge these images together to create a composite shot that’s well-exposed throughout.

 The goal of your real estate photography is to help sell a home as quickly as possible, and in the coming months amidst coronavirus fears.
 This is going to become more and more difficult for real estate agents and investors.
 So, real estate photography is going to be in high demand, if you haven’t gotten into the niche, it may just be time for you to do so.
 Unless a house is undergoing major changes, like a roof replacement it is always best to take exterior real estate photos in the spring to showcase more of the home’s features.

-☎️ 786-788-8751 South Florida ☎️ 407-565-7170 Central & West Florida
+☎️ 786-788-8751 South Florida